neme-sys-io/Discord-UserPresence/README.md

 3. Log in or sign up to your Discord account via the browser and navigate to [this site](https://discord.com/channels/@me).

-4. Enter the Bookmark name in the **Search Bar** that we created and Click it:
+4. Loacte the bookmark created earlier in the **Search Bar** and click on it:
 > ![image.png](https://i.postimg.cc/YSVcLy7P/image.png)

 5. Wait briefly, and your Discord UserToken will be displayed.